kingwongf/kingwongf.github.io/_posts/2020-06-09-your-filename.md

 ![to_post]({{site.baseurl}}/images/dilate_results.png){: height="250px" width="auto"}

-But of course we also see when all three models got the prediction wrong in various degrees.
+But of course we also see when all three models got the prediction wrong in various degrees and MSE loss model has the smallest losses.

 ![to_post]({{site.baseurl}}/images/1195.png){: height="250px" width="auto"}